 James Conlon, one of today’s most versatile and respected conductors, has cultivated a vast symphonic, operatic and choral repertoire.
 Since his 1974 debut with the New York Philharmonic, he has conducted virtually every major American and European symphony orchestra.
 Through worldwide touring, an extensive discography and videography, numerous essays and commentaries, frequent television appearances and guest speaking engagements, Mr. Conlon is one of classical music’s most recognized interpreters.

-Mr. Conlon marks his final season as Music Director of the Ravinia Festival in the summer of 2015 with programming that celebrates his 11-year tenure including Wagner’s The Flying Dutchman, Zemlinsky’s The Mermaid and works by Mahler, Mozart and Shostakovich.
-In the 2015-2016 season he returns to conduct the Chicago Symphony Orchestra at Orchestra Hall, as well as the San Francisco Symphony, Montreal Symphony, National Symphony and New World Symphony in North America, and the RAI National Symphony Orchestra in Italy and on tour in China.
+Mr. Conlon marked his final season as Music Director of the Ravinia Festival in the summer of 2015 with programming that celebrated his 11-year tenure including Wagner’s The Flying Dutchman and works by Zemlinsky, Mahler, Mozart, Shostakovich, and Tchaikovsky; and during the 2015-2016 season he returned to conduct the Chicago Symphony Orchestra at Orchestra Hall.
+His upcoming orchestral engagements include conducting the San Francisco Symphony, Montreal Symphony, National Symphony and New World Symphony in North America, and the RAI National Symphony Orchestra in Italy and on tour in China.
 Other recent European engagements have included leading the Deutsche Symphonie-Orchester Berlin, Orchestre National de France, and the New Year’s concert for live television in Venice’s Teatro La Fenice.

 In an effort to raise awareness of the significance of the lesser-known works of composers silenced by the Nazi regime, Conlon has devoted himself to extensive programming of this music throughout Europe and North America.
 In 2013 he was awarded the Roger E. Joseph Prize at Hebrew Union College-Jewish Institute of Religion for his extraordinary efforts to eradicate racial and religious prejudice and discrimination, in 2007 he received the Crystal Globe Award from the Anti-Defamation League, and in 1999 he received the Zemlinsky Prize for his efforts in bringing that composer’s music to international attention.
 His work on behalf of suppressed composers led to the creation of The OREL Foundation, an invaluable resource on the topic for music lovers, students, musicians and scholars, and the Ziering-Conlon Initiative for Recovered Voices at the Colburn School.
 His appearances throughout the country as a speaker on a variety of cultural and educational topics are widely praised.